egel/egel.github.io/_posts/2017-03-20-git-pre-commit-email-guardian.md

 Since quite a while Git exists in the big market of software development.
 Many users using it on the daily basis as a standard way of committing their work for an employer and it also became the de facto standard way of developing in the Open Source world.

-I also very much like using Git, but after time I discover my way of working with Git especially when need to commit many parts for different employers and almost all the time I've had at least 2 local Git users (these where every user define his own user `~/.gitconfig` file and please don't confuse it with Gitlab, Github nor other user accounts).
+I also enjoying using Git, but after some time I discovered that my way of working with Git especially when I need to commit many different parts for multiple employers then the git user management problem begins.

+Nowadays, almost all the time I have at least 2 local Git users (user that you define in `~/.gitconfig` file and please don't confuse it with Gitlab, Github nor other user accounts).
+Whatever you'll commit the user data written in `~/.gitconfig` it'll appear in your git logs.

-Usually, employers require a specific company credential while communicating with their repositories, so I figured out, that I can have multiple users in the same file, but activate only single one when I need it.
+Usually, employers don't care, although some of them require a specific company credential while communicating with their repositories, so I figured out, that I can have multiple local git users in the same file, however activate only single one when I need it.

 ```config
 # ~/.gitconfig